Please provide your zip code to see plans in your area.

 Here’s a look back at how premiums and insurer participation have changed in Rhode Island since plans became available through the exchange:

 In July 2018, Governor Raimondo signed H.7121/S.2019 into law.
 The legislation directs the state to submit a 1332 waiver to CMS, seeking federal permission to allow sole proprietors and self-employed people (without any employees) to purchase small group plans through HealthSource RI’s SHOP exchange.
 Currently, under ACA rules, sole proprietors and self-employed individuals (including a business that is comprised of only two people who are married to each other) can only purchase coverage in the individual market.
-Pre-ACA, many states allowed small business insurer to sell “group of one” coverage to self-employed people, but that option was no longer allowed once the ACA was implemented.
+Pre-ACA, many states allowed small business insurers to sell “group of one” coverage to self-employed people, but that option was no longer allowed once the ACA was implemented.

 It’s worth noting that Virginia passed similar legislation in 2018, but did not include a provision requiring the state to seek permission from the federal government.
 Instead, the Virginia Bureau of Insurance just implemented the legislation as of July 2018, allowing self-employed people to purchase small group plans.

 In 2017, five Democratic state senators in Rhode Island introduced S.201, which would have allowed a pregnant woman to enroll in a plan through Health Source RI at any time after the commencement of her pregnancy, with coverage effective immediately.
 However, S.201 did not advance to a vote during the 2017 session, despite a Democratic state government trifecta.